 Two studies of reverse sequence testing conducted in both high and low prevalence populations used an automated treponemal test as the initial screening test.
-Rates of false-positive tests at the screening stage were higher than when RPR was used for initial screening.^{27,63} Both methods identified additional cases of syphilis that would not have been identified using conventional methods.
+Rates of false-positive tests at the screening stage were higher than when RPR was used for initial screening.^{28,63} Both methods identified additional cases of syphilis that would not have been identified using conventional methods.

-Although traditional screening (non-treponemal tests followed by treponemal testing) is recommended for general screening because it correlates with disease activity, it may have the disadvantage of missing early primary, previously treated, or longstanding untreated infections.73 There are limited data on reverse testing algorithms, which also require a nontreponemal test to gauge disease activity.
-The CDC recommends a third treponemal test based on different antigens (TPPA or FTA-ABS) be used to confirm the original treponemal results when employing the reverse sequence screening algorithm (Figure 1).24
+Although traditional screening (nontreponemal testing followed by treponemal testing) is recommended for general screening because it correlates with disease activity, it may have the disadvantage of missing early primary, previously treated, or longstanding untreated infections.73 There are limited data on reverse testing algorithms, which also require a nontreponemal test to gauge disease activity.
+The CDC recommends using a third treponemal test based on different antigens (TPPA or FTA-ABS) to confirm the original treponemal results when employing the reverse sequence screening algorithm (Figure 1).24

 We identified two reports of test performance using reverse sequence screening that lacked comparison groups and were not included in this systematic review.
-These may offer additional context for this newly employed testing strategy and report similar outcomes as the two studies included in this review.^{24,34} A report by the CDC demonstrated a higher percentage of discrepant serology in low prevalence populations than in high prevalence populations (60.6% vs. 50.6%) tested using reverse sequence testing.
-Additionally, the percentage of tests with non-reactive confirmatory treponemal tests was greater in the low prevalence population than the high prevalence population.
-There was also a higher percentage of samples that were RPR negative, but positive by both treponemal tests in the high prevalence population (43.6% vs. 35.8%).
+These may offer additional context for this newly employed testing strategy, and they report similar outcomes as the two studies included in this review.^{24,34} A report by the CDC demonstrated a higher percentage of discrepant serology in low prevalence populations than in high prevalence populations (60.6% vs. 50.6%) using reverse sequence testing.
+Additionally, the percentage of tests with nonreactive confirmatory treponemal tests was greater in the low prevalence population than the high prevalence population.
+There was also a higher percentage of samples that were RPR negative but positive on both treponemal tests in the high prevalence population (43.6% vs. 35.8%).
 These samples may represent false-positives, early primary syphilis in an individual who has not developed nontreponemal antibodies, or a previous treated or untreated infection with seroversion of nontreponemal antibodies.
-Currently, there is no evidence to direct the management of patients with discrepant serology (e.g., positive EIA/CIA and a negative RPR, positive TPPA).
-As with any diagnostic test, the diagnostic accuracy of reverse sequence screening appears to be affected by the population prevalence, or risk of syphilis in the population being tested.
+Currently, there is no evidence to direct the management of patients with discrepant serology (e.g., positive enzyme/chemiluminescence immunoassay and negative RPR/positive TPPA).
+As with any diagnostic test, the diagnostic accuracy of reverse sequence screening appears to be affected by the population prevalence or risk of syphilis in the population being tested.